SmasherCoder/fitr/README.md

 ## Description

-Fitr is a workout application where the user can post their workout sessions and also share the workouts with their followers.
+FITr is a workout application where the user can post their workout sessions and also share the workouts with their followers.

 These workouts are presented in a daily and weekly format where the users can review their exercise routine.